 Once you’ve decided that you’re ready to start scoring your leads, you need to identify the minimum criteria that your prospects must meet before they can be considered as leads.
 These are the things that are absolutely necessary for your prospect to become a qualified lead.
 For example, if they need to be in a specific region or industry.

 This is a part of the process that both Sales and Marketing must agree on.
-Your Marketing team need to know exactly what to look for in a lead to turn them into a Marketing Qualified Lead (MQL) and turn them over to Sales.
-If your Sales team don’t think that the leads they are being sent are qualified yet, then both they and Marketing need to agree on what constitutes a qualified lead.
+Your marketing team need to know exactly what to look for in a lead to turn them into a Marketing Qualified Lead (MQL) and turn them over to sales.
+If your sales team don’t think the leads being sent are qualified, then both they and marketing need to agree on what constitutes as a qualified lead.

 3. Establish demographics